There are a range of myths around stopping smoking. There’s no truth behind them – don’t let them put you off stopping before you get started.

 Read more about keeping active and food and nutrition

 Nicotine is a very addictive substance but it isn’t harmful.
-It’s the other ingredients and chemicals such as carbon monoxide and tar in tobacco smoke that will cause serious damage to your health.
+It’s the other ingredients and chemicals like carbon monoxide and tar in tobacco smoke that’ll cause serious damage to your health.
 This is why Nicotine Replacement Therapy can help you to stop smoking.
-It will give you a clean, safe dose of nicotine.
+It’ll give you a clean, safe dose of nicotine.

 To quit successfully, you need to deal with: